Nurik1002/FlexBison/README.md

 ./examp

 ```
-This will run the analyzer on the sample_input.txt file and potentially output the results (depending on the analyzer's functionality).
+This will run the analyzer on the input.txt file and potentially output the results (depending on the analyzer's functionality).

 **Description**